Understanding USDA Construction Loans

 How Do USDA Construction Loans Work?

 The USDA construction loan simplifies that process through a construction-to-permanent loan, also known as a single close loan.
 The process combines a construction loan and a traditional USDA mortgage into a single loan.

 Borrowers have just one mortgage closing before construction begins.
 As a result, they also have just one promissory note and one set of closing costs.
 Once construction is complete, you’re left with a 30-year fixed-rate USDA loan.

-What Do USDA Construction Loans Cover?
+What Do USDA Construction Loans Cover In My Build?

-USDA construction loans offer up to 100% financing, meaning they cover everything associated with the home build, and buyers aren’t required to come up with a down payment.
 Not only can they be used for single-family homes, but they may also be used to build some condos and manufactured homes.

 The construction loan covers expenses such as: